-The Chief Procurement Office (CPO) reviews and approves a vendor's registration, the CPO notifies the vendor that their unique registration number with expiration date is approved for use (beginning July 1, 2014) in lieu of corresponding paperwork when responding to solicitations.
-IPG registration minimizes the risk that the State will disqualify a vendor for administrative errors at the time of bid opening.
+The Chief Procurement Office (CPO) reviews and approves vendor registrations.
+Once the CPO approves an application, it notifies the vendor that their unique registration number with expiration date is approved for use in lieu of corresponding paperwork when responding to solicitations.
+An IPG registration minimizes the risk that the State will disqualify a vendor for administrative errors at the time of bid opening.
 The portal also creates an electronic company record that may be updated at any time from an internet connection.

 NOTICE OF PROHIBITION ON POLITICAL CONTRIBUTIONS FOR VENDORS